 Don’t: Think, “I’ll just get this framed later”

 Almost always will I recommend to get my images framed.
 Of course my images are available as ready-to-hang floating acrylic prints, too.
 But most times, a hand-selected, custom-crafted frame will truly complete the image.
 It keeps the eye inside the artwork (which is where you want it to be given all the money you are spending, right?!).
-My framer Jeff always says, “A frame should not overpower the artwork, but it also can’t be less stunning.”
+My former framer Jeff always said, “A frame should not overpower the artwork, but it also can’t be less stunning.”
 We have the experience to find the perfect frame for your piece, and we’ll include you every step of the way if you’d like!